michaelmarty/UniDec/readme.md

 Added "PyroGlu" option in UPP to automatically account for pyroglutamate formation on sequences that could have it.
 See help file for more information.

+Printing HTML reports to PDF now looks better, with page breaks and background colors.

 Added del_columns custom field in batch.py for those that want to edit the report fields.

 Fixed bug with CDCReader path in ImportWizard.
 Fixed weird bug with compressed mzML files.